andynapoleon/FlexVerseSocialMedia/README.md

 ![Screen Shot 2023-08-21 at 11 36 17 AM](https://github.com/andynapoleon/FlexVerse-Social-Media/assets/85133277/cc5f34ef-bf42-419c-98f1-cddff502c8b1)

-**Instructions**:
+## Instructions:

 1. **Register/Login 🔑:** Start by registering an account and logging in.
    <br>
    <br>
    IMPORTANT: The server might need some time to load up.
-Therefore, after clicking the Login/Register button, it might take around 30 seconds to direct you to the app (or back to the login page after you register).
+Therefore, after clicking the Login/Register button, it might take around 30 seconds to direct you to the app (or back to the login page after you sign up).
    <br>
    <br>
    Sample account: